 Harbour consists of a phase one 65-storey tower and a phase two 69-storey tower.
-The 1,305 homes range from studio to three bedroom.
-The project, which will add more unique beauty to Toronto’s waterfront skyline, was designed by architect Peter Clewes of architectsAlliance.
+The 1,305 homes range from studio to a three bedroom unit.
+The project, which will add a unique beauty to Toronto’s waterfront skyline, was designed by architect Peter Clewes of architectsAlliance.
 Clewes has more than 30 years in the field, including five years with the Waterfront Toronto Design Review Panel and works including the Pond Road Residence at York University.

-For the active Torontonian who chooses to call Harbour Plaza home, there’s an expansive fitness centre including yoga studio, spin room, cardio studio and more.
-To enjoy warm summer evenings, there’s an outdoor barbecue and dining area, and when winter calls, there’s an indoor greenspace.
+For the active Torontonian who chooses to call Harbour Plaza home, there’s an expansive fitness centre including a yoga studio, spin room, cardio studio and more.
+To enjoy warm summer evenings, there’s an outdoor barbeque and dining area, and when winter calls, there’s an indoor green space.

 For the commute, Harbour Plaza has on-site bicycle storage, a direct connection to the PATH network as well as quick access to TTC subway and the commuter train at Union Station.
 Parking is also available.